Frieze x Deutsche Bank

 • The fourth fellowship is in partnership with the Whitworth, The University of Manchester

-The 2022 fellow will work with the Whitworth, an established institution committed to decolonizing art and its spaces through practices of care, accessibility, representation and social mobility.
-The fellow will join the Collections and Exhibitions team and will work on the gallery’s programme reflecting the University’s bicentenary as a core piece of their work throughout 2023-24.
+The 2023 fellow will work with the Whitworth, an established institution committed to decolonizing art and its spaces through practices of care, accessibility, representation and social mobility.
+The fellow will join the Collections and Exhibitions team and will work on the gallery’s programme reflecting the University’s bicentenary as a core piece of their work late 2023 to mid 2025.
 They will also have the opportunity to receive funding to carry out a piece of practice-based research as part of the Fellowship.
 The Fellow will have access to mentoring sessions with the members of the Frieze team and Deutsche Bank Art and will undergo practical training, one-to-one mentoring as well as continuous professional development in the role.

 Alongside Deutsche Bank and Frieze funding, the fellowship programme will be supported by proceeds from the sale of a unique work and an artist-led edition by renowned Ghanaian artist Ibrahim Mahama.
 Twice as tall (2022) is a new work that employs Mahama’s characteristic jute sacks, originally utilised for transporting cocoa beans, layered together with smock fabric and adorned with metal tags, which originally served to economically authenticate the beans.
 The tactile surface of the work bears traces of the materials’ former use, with marks of domestic daily life prompting ideas of commodity, migration, globalization, and economic exchange.
 Mahama will also create On a spaceship (2022) sold as an edition of 30 and priced at £800 + VAT each which will be available for purchase online at Frieze.com and at Frieze Week locations, with 100% of sales proceeds benefiting the fellowship.